 Thus was Ephraim in the land, to be so surrounded with thorns and briers, as that a removal out of the land, would, by many of them, be rather accepted as a boon.
-Others of them, however, would be loath to leave the land of their fathers, at the same time that they would not leave their sins; and, for such, a more severe judgment was prepared,-the casting of the whole body of the people forth of the land; the entire extinction of their glory as a nation: and so the second of these sonnets proceeds (ver.
-13-17):--
+Others of them, however, would be loath to leave the land of their fathers, at the same time that they would not leave their sins; and, for such, a more severe judgment was prepared,-the casting of the whole body of the people forth of the land; the entire extinction of the land; the entire extinction of the second of these sonnets proceeds (ver.
+13-17):-

-"For the people turneth not unto him that smiteth them, neither do they seek the Lord of Hosts.
+"For the people turnsth not unto him that smitch them, neither do they seek the Lord of Hosts.
 Therefore the Lord will cut off from Israel, head and tail, branch and rush, in one day.